Sytm/AnvilGUI/README.md

     </plugins>
 </build>
 ```
-Note: In order to solve `<minimizeJar>` removing AnvilGUI `VerionWrapper`s from the final jar and making the library unusable,
-ensure that your `<filters>` section contains the example `<filter>` as seen above.

 ### In your plugin

 The `AnvilGUI.Builder` class is how you build an AnvilGUI.
 The following methods allow you to modify various parts of the displayed GUI.
-Javadocs are available [here](http://docs.wesjd.net/AnvilGUI/).
+Javadocs are available [here](https://repo.md5lukas.de/javadoc/snapshots/de/md5lukas/anvilgui/2.0.0-SNAPSHOT).

 #### `onClose(Consumer<StateSnapshot>)`
 Takes a `Consumer<StateSnapshot>` argument that is called when a player closes the anvil gui.